2012 Essay Question

 (B) Assume that Texas, as an additional deterrent to

-murder to be buried in a newly-established cemetery at the State
+first-degree murder to be buried in a newly-established cemetery

 Joyce Hinkle, the mother of condemned Texas inmate, Alex Hinkle, desperately wants Alex to be buried with her husband at Forest Hills Cemetery in San Antonio.
 She has asked you to represent her in lawsuit challenging the Texas law.
 How, if at all, do the constitutional issues in this lawsuit differ from (A)?
 Is Joyce Hinkle likely to be able to bring her son home to San Antonio for burial?